dapr/docs/daprdocs/content/en/operations/components/certification-lifecycle.md

 - Dapr maintainers review functional correctness with the test being run in an environment maintained by the Dapr team
 - Dapr maintainers update the component status document categorized by Dapr Runtime version.
 This is done as part of the release process in the next release of Dapr runtime

-### Existing GA certified component
+### Existing stable certified component

-For an existing GA certified component, conformance test should be run against any changes made to component code or the backing service version or the client version.
+For an existing stable certified component, conformance test should be run against any changes made to component code or the backing service version or the client version.

 In the scenarios where a component version is updated, the component again starts from Alpha stage and then the new component certification is followed for that.